 The University of Maryland Medical Center Midtown Campus treats a wide range of chronic kidney disorders.
-Our team of kidney specialists work closely with primary care physicians to ensure patients receive quality and coordinated medical care.
-Staff members with expertise in social work, nutritional support and rehabilitation services are also available.
+Our team of specialists work closely with primary care physicians and other specialists to guide lifestyle changes and manage medications and therapies.
+Located in the Midtown Campus Outpatient Tower, our team coordinates with diabetes and heart specialists to help patients decrease the progression and risks associated with kidney disease and related conditions in one convenient location.
+Our team also includes expertise in social work, nutritional support and rehabilitation services.

 UMMC Midtown Kidney Care Services

 - Acute, chronic, and peritoneal dialysis

 - Declotting of access

 Your kidney's main function is to retain the right amount of water, salt, and other substances it needs while removing the excess water, salt and other chemicals from the body.
 Dialysis keeps your body in balance when your kidneys are unable to maintain that balance by mimicking the functions that healthy kidneys perform.